-Postcard from Cannes #4: We are Family
+Postcard from Cannes #4: We are family

 Issued on:

-The Souvenir Part II by British director Joanna Hogg demonstrates how making a film can have a cathartic effect.
+The Souvenir Part II by British director Joanna Hogg demonstrates how making a film can have a cathartic effectthe Directors’ Fortnight selection, follows Jane, a student in filmschool played by Honor Swinton Byrne.

+Interestingly, Tilda Swinton (Honor’s mother in real life) plays Jane’s onscreen mother, a role she slips into with ease for obvious reasons, but there’s more to it.
+We sense a real affinity between the three women which is reflected in the film.

+It turns out Swinton appeared in Joanna Hogg’s very own graduation film back in the 1980s.

 The film, shown in the Directors’ Fortnight selection, follows Jane, a student in filmschool played by Honor Swinton Byrne.